-On the 25th May 2018, the European Union is introducing a new regulation, the General Data Protection Regulation or GDPR.
+On the 25th May 2018, the European Union introduced a new regulation, the General Data Protection Regulation or GDPR.
 GDPR gives greater access to personal information we collect and control over how it is used.

 Why You should read this Policy